finnlabe/TstarTstar_combine/readme.md

 ### Other statistical tests
 Other statistical tests can be ran using the various other notebooks, provided for GoF tests, impact plots and signal injection tests.
 The instructions for each of these steps are given as printouts in the respective notebooks.

+### Sample information & analysis code
+Full information on the samples used in this analysis, as well as the UFO models used to simulated the signal samples, can be found in the analysis note, and are therefore not repeated here.
+The analysis code itself can be found in [UHH2/tstartstar](https://github.com/UHH2/TstarTstar) which is based on the [UHH2 framework](https://github.com/UHH2/UHH2).